ita-social-projects/dokazovi-be/README.md

 [![Pending Pull-Requests](https://img.shields.io/github/issues-pr/ita-social-projects/dokazovi-be)](https://github.com/ita-social-projects/dokazovi-be/pulls)
 [![License](http://img.shields.io/:license-mit-blue.svg)](https://github.com/ita-social-projects/dokazovi-be/blob/develop/LICENSE)

 The "Dokazovo" project is a platform where proven experts will provide only verified information about COVID-19 disease in Ukraine and other scientific and medical topics.
-The main aim of the "Dokazovo" project is to prevent the spread of infodemic.
-А user will be able to learn and use only verified and reliable medical information, advice and recommendations.
-It will be a platform for verified speakers and their recommendations.
+The main aim of the "Dokazovo" project is to prevent the spread of infodemic. А user will be able to learn and use only verified and reliable medical information, advice and recommendations.

 ## Getting Started